Safer Recruitment

 Identification of recruiting panel

-• We have a minimum of two people on our recruiting panel.
-The same two people are involved at each step of the recruitment process.
+Where possible, we will have a minimum of two people on our recruiting panel and the same two people are involved at each step of the recruitment process, where required.
+Those interviewing will have received training in safe recruitment procedures.
+Ideally, at least one person attending the interview will be safer recruitment trained.

 Advertising